 Omalizumab (Xolair) is a medicine approved by the U.S. Food and Drug Administration (FDA) for use in people age 12 and older who have moderate or severe persistent asthma.
-Omalizumab is much more expensive than any of the conventional The medicine works by blocking immunoglobulin E (IgE) from attaching to allergens.
-When IgE attaches to an allergen, it sets off a process that eventually leads to the symptoms of an peak expiratory flow (PEF), reduce the need for other
+This medicine costs a lot more than any of the standard

+The medicine works by blocking immunoglobulin E (IgE) from attaching to allergens.
+When IgE attaches to an allergen, it sets off a process that leads to the symptoms of an peak expiratory flow (PEF), and reduce the need for other